 The subsequent discussion on Sebaceous Cyst applies to Trichilemmal cysts too.

 Sebaceous cysts are benign and do not become cancerous.
-However, this assessment can only be made when the lump is removed and undergoes a histological examination (microscopic examination).
+However, this assessment can only be made by the doctor when the lump is removed and undergoes a histological examination (microscopic examination).

 A Sebaceous cyst can be considered for removal if the cyst is causing inconvenience to the individual, if infected or if the individual just wants it removed for peace of mind and histological assessment